Tracking Trump’s criminal charges and lawsuits - and where they stand

 Mr Trump personally faces 13 charges, including for violating the state’s RICO organised crime statute, and could be sentenced to up to 20 years in prison.
 He has denied wrongdoing.

-The ex-president surrendered to authorities in Fulton County on the evening of 24 August where he was booked, processed and for the first time, received a mug shot.
-He and his co-defendants are set to face arraignment on 6 September.
+He and his co-defendants were set to face arraignment on 6 September.

+But on 31 August, Mr Trump entered a not guilty plea and waived his arraignment – in a move to avoid appearing in court where the judge had already granted cameras.

 Georgia officials have proposed a 23 October 2023 trial date.